BasicComputation/x64-lecture/B03 - Debugging.md

 - select "Show symbol names" to see the names of addressses in disassembly code

 Note that when a instruction read or write data, relative addresses are computated and shown within parentheses. <br>
-You see alot of "add byte ptr [rax],al", that is the disassembled view of data containing two bytes with the value 0.
+You see a lot of "add byte ptr [rax],al", that is the disassembled view of data containing two bytes with the value 0.

 ## Multiplication and division examples
 Test out debugging this code if you want to and learn about the different multiplication and division instructions.